Heart to Heart International

-Heart to Heart International is a global humanitarian organization based in Lenexa, Kansas with a mission of seeking to improve healthcare access around the world by ensuring quality care is provided equitably in medically under-resourced communities and in disaster situations.
+Heart to Heart International is a global humanitarian organization based in Lenexa, Kansas, with a mission of seeking to improve healthcare access around the world by ensuring quality care is provided equitably in medically under-resourced communities and in disaster situations.

 History

 Heart to Heart International was founded in 1992 by Dr. Gary Morsch and other Rotary Club members who delivered medication to victims of the Chernobyl disaster in Russia.
 In 30 years, it has shipped more than $2.4 billion in humanitarian aid to more than 130 countries.
 A large focus of HHI's mission is disaster response, and HHI has been a first responder to disasters all over the world.
 Heart to Heart International's headquarters is located in Lenexa, Kansas.

-As of the end of September 2022, Heart to Heart had sent $88 million in medications and medical supplies to 12 Ukrainian organizations.
+1992 – Heart to Heart International was founded.
+The initial mission was an airlift of medical aid to hospitals in Russia.
+At the time, it was the largest private humanitarian airlift ever.
+Donated aid was distributed to 32 area hospitals and nine orphanages.
+A gift from the heart of America to the heart of Russia—the Heart to Heart Airlift—became a reality thanks to hundreds of volunteers and corporate partners.

+In 1993, a partnership was created in collaboration between the American Association of Family Physicians (AAFP) and HHI called Physicians With Heart (PWH).
+PWH conducted 20 airlifts throughout Europe and Vietnam.
+The partnership mobilized people and resources to improve health, provide medical education and foster the development of family medicine worldwide.

+1995 – Volunteers and sponsors worked with HHI to deliver a message of hope and peace to the Vietnamese people.
+This project launched a partnership with FedEx, whose MD-11 was the first American plane to land in Hanoi since the end of the Southeast Asian conflict.
+The project was an instrumental part of improving relations between the U.S. and Vietnam.

+1996 – HHI delivered $12 million in aid to Calcutta, India.
+This airlift, designed to help Mother Teresa and the Missionaries of Charity, took three years to organize.
+The assembly of God Mission Hospital, Sri Ramakrishna Vivekananda Mission, Cancer Centre and Welfare Home, and four large teaching hospitals in Calcutta, among others, were recipients of medical aid and products.